Date Range Calculator

 How to Calculate a Date Range

 A date range is the span of days between two specific dates: a start date and an end date.
-It’s the period of time you’re interested in, whether for a business project, a vacation, or even counting down the days until Christmas.
+It’s the period of time you’re interested in, whether for a business project, a vacation, or even counting down the days until Christmas, with the date range being the time between now and Christmas Day.

-While calculating a range of numbers is fairly straightforward, accurately calculating date ranges can sometimes be tricky.
+While calculating a range of numbers is fairly straightforward, accurately calculating date ranges can sometimes be tricky because not all months have the same number of days.
 There are a few different ways to calculate the range between two different dates.

 Regardless of which method you choose, the first essential step is to identify the start and end dates in the range.
-These will be the starting and ending points.
+These will be the start and end points of the calculation.

 Method One: Calculate the Range Manually

-The first method is to grab a calendar and manually count the days between the two dates in the range.
-Locate the starting date in the calendar and start counting the days to the end date.
+The first method is to grab a calendar and manually count the days between the start and end dates.
+Locate the starting date in the calendar and start counting the days until the the end date is reached.

 This method works well for date ranges where the start and end dates are close together, but it can become difficult and time-consuming when the date range is fairly wide, with a large number of days between the start and end dates.